home-assistant/developers.home-assistant/docs/core/entity/camera.md

 ### States

 The state is defined by setting it's properties.
-The resulting state is using the `LockState` enum to return one of the below members.
+The resulting state is using the `CameraState` enum to return one of the below members.

 | Value       | Description                                                        |
 |-------------|--------------------------------------------------------------------|